 - The A-IoT paging message containing multiple identifiers of A-IoT devices.
 The need for this use case is still to be confirmed/dependent according to the conclusion in [7].
+From RAN2 perspective, it is feasible to support paging multiple identifiers of A-IoT devices, pending on TB size and multiplexing design of A-IoT paging message.

 NOTE 1: The details of the above identifier and group ID and also the use case/scenario are studied in [7].

 As to the A-IoT paging message, it can additionally indicate the information from which the device(s) can determine the resource(s) to be used for D2R response message(s).
+It can be further considered on more details for the discussion in sub-clause 6.1.

 For A-IoT device paging functionality, it is understood that the legacy paging message, legacy paging occasion and legacy DRX from NR are not supported (See TS 38.300 [9] for references for any legacy NR functionality).
-From RAN2 perspective, it is assumed that the A-IoT device can receive as long as there is enough energy.
+From RAN2 perspective, it is assumed that the A-IoT device can receive as long as there is enough energy (it can be further considered on the discussion in sub-clause 6.1 and 6.2).

+It is supported that the reader can send multiple (subsequent) A-IoT paging messages that are associated with the same service request from the CN.
+The duplicated response from devices for the same service request should be avoided.
+The A-IoT paging message can include the information to avoid this duplicated response from the device to a reader.
+This information should be short and simple information.
+It can be further discussed on how to indicate this information in A-IoT paging message (e.g. as stage-3 details).
+Then, based on this information, the device determines whether to skip sending the response to A-IoT paging message (if the device has successfully responded the same service before).

 6.3.4 A-IoT random access procedure

-A-IoT random access procedure is captured in this clause, which is used for the Ambient IoT device(s) to access the network for data transmission.
+A-IoT random access procedure is used for the Ambient IoT device(s) to access the network for data transmission.

-The A-IoT random access is triggered by the reader, including triggering the access for a single A-IoT device, group of A-IoT devices, or all A-IoT devices under the coverage of the reader.
+The A-IoT random access procedure is triggered by the reader, including triggering the access for a single A-IoT device, group of A-IoT devices, or all A-IoT devices under the coverage of the reader.

 The slotted-ALOHA is the baseline for A-IoT random access procedure.

+Figure 6.3.4-1 General framework of slotted-ALOHA for A-IoT random access procedure

+Access occasion: An opportunity of time-frequency resource for A-IoT device(s) to perform access (e.g., transmitting the A-IoT Msg1 by the device).
+A set of access occasion(s) for different A-IoT device(s) is scheduled via the R2D message (referring to the “R2D transmission triggering random access” in sub-clause 6.1.4) by the reader.

 When the A-IoT device is selected to respond in accordance to the clause 6.3.3, the A-IoT device performs the following procedure:

-- Step 1: Random access type and access occasion/resource determination:
+- Step 1: Random access type (i.e. contention-free or contention-based) and access occasion/resource determination:

+- The A-IoT device determines the random access type from the A-IoT paging message, in accordance to clause 6.3.3.
+It can be further discussed on whether it is explicitly or implicitly.
+If multiple device IDs in single A-IoT paging message is supported (according to clause 6.3.3), the reader can configure either contention-free access or contention-based random access, in case the A-IoT paging message contains multiple device IDs.

 - If the random access is contention-free access: